strayiker/smart-home-media-assistant-telegram-bot/README.md

 Before we get started, make sure you have the following:

-- Docker installed on your PC
+- Docker installed on your PC (or Podman or any other you prefer)
 - qBittorrent client installed and configured on your PC
 - Telegram account